Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.approvals.get({ approvalId: "approvalId", fileId: "fileId",  });

 /*
 Lists the approvals on a file.
 For more information, see [Manage approvals](https://developers.google.com/workspace/drive/api/guides/approvals).
+By default, this method returns a minimal response that may not include the items array.
+To retrieve approval details, you must explicitly specify the fields you want using the `fields` query parameter.
+To return the exact fields you need, see [Return specific fields](https://developers.google.com/workspace/drive/api/guides/fields-parameter).
 */
 await gapi.client.drive.approvals.list({ fileId: "fileId",  });